LongleKuro2106/finance-tracker-app/INSTALLATION.md

    **Important Notes:**
    - `POSTGRES_HOST=postgres` (Docker service name, not `localhost`)
    - `NEXT_PUBLIC_API_BASE_URL=http://server:8000` (Docker service name)
-   - `JWT_SECRET` and `REFRESH_SECRET` are REQUIRED - no defaults provided
+   - `JWT_SECRET`, `REFRESH_SECRET`, and `INTERNAL_SECRET` are REQUIRED - no defaults provided
+   - `INTERNAL_SECRET` must be the **SAME value** in both server `.env` and client `.env.local` files
+   - This secret is used for server-to-server authentication between Next.js API routes and the backend
-   - Generate strong passwords and secrets
+   - Generate strong passwords and secrets (minimum 32 characters recommended)

 3. **Generate secrets** (if needed):
    ```bash